jermp/jermp.github.io/_pages/about.md

 [GitHub](https://github.com/jermp).

-Some selected research problems I have worked on include:
+Some selected research problems I have worked on include: minimizer sampling schemes, colored and compacted de Bruijn graph indexes, compressed dictionaries for k-mers, minimal perfect hashing, rank/select and prefix-sum queries, indexing and estimation of language models, inverted index compression.
-Minimizer sampling schemes,
-Colored and compacted de Bruijn Graph Indexes, Compressed and Weighted Dictionaries for K-Mers, Minimal Perfect Hashing,
-Rank/Select and Prefix-Sum Queries,
-Indexing and Estimation of Language Models,
-Inverted Index Compression.

 If you are interested in problems of this kind, feel free to drop me a line!
 ([giulioermanno.pibiri@unive.it](mailto:giulioermanno.pibiri@unive.it))

+I am part of the [RAVEN Lab (Research on Algorithms VENice)](https://raven-laboratory.github.io).